senpainikolay/CS-sem5/Lab1/readme.md

 ----

 ## Theory
-In the classical cryptography the original data or the plain text is transformed into the encoded format or cipher text so that we can transmit this data through insecure communication channels.
+In the classical cryptography the original data or the plain text is transformed into the encoded format or cipher text so that we can transmit this data through insecure communication channels. <br />
 So we begin from first popular methods of encryptions, the  symmetric ciphers studied below.
 In the symmetric cryptography a single key is used for encrypting and decryption the data.
 This encryption key is private key.
 This is the limitation of this encryption technique that this private key must be distributed only among the authorized sender and receiver.

 ## Objectives: